cloudflare/cloudflare-docs/content/railgun/user-guide/load-balancer.md

 * [Create a single Railgun server](/railgun/user-guide/administration/#adding-a-railgun) in your Cloudflare dashboard.
 * Install the `rg-listener` service on all your web servers (from the example above, `2.2.2.1`, `2.2.2.2`, `2.2.2.3`) and activate them all using the same Railgun [activation token](/railgun/user-guide/administration/#adding-a-railgun).

-Within each of the `railgun.conf` files, you will also need to specify the public IP address of the load balancer (`1.1.1.1`) as the `activation.railgun_host`.
+Within each `railgun.conf` file, you will also need to specify the public IP address of the load balancer (`1.1.1.1`) as the `activation.railgun_host`.

 Cloudflare advises experienced systems administrators and engineers to use this setup when it is important to maintain the benefits of content compression when running in a degraded state (due to server or `rg-listener` failure).
 However, running Railgun behind a load balancer/firewall/NAT could:

 - Add complexity to the network device configuration, as traffic inbound on port `2408` needs to be distributed across the `rg-listeners`.
 - Prevent a load balancer from distributing requests correctly, as all requests will be routed from the load balancer to the Railgun listeners in layer 4 (TCP) mode.
 Traffic can not be decrypted until it reaches the servers.
-- Prevent the firewall from analyzing incoming traffic, as all inbound traffic from Cloudflare is encrypted with the Railgun's certificate.
+- Prevent the firewall from analyzing incoming traffic, as all inbound traffic from Cloudflare is encrypted with Railgun's certificate.
 - Mean the web servers need more resources to accommodate running the Railgun listener clients.

 Also, note that the server firewalls will need to be modified to allow traffic inbound on port `2408` as well as ensure that connectivity with an instance of Memcached can be established.

 Having Railgun installed behind a load balancer requires that the `railgun-nat.conf` file (found in the Railgun directory) is modified to ensure that each of the `rg-listeners` knows where to forward requests to.
-By default, each client will forward the request to the `CF-ORIGIN-IP` (`1.1.1.1`) which may work, but it is more likely you will want the request to be processed by the web server on the same server as the `rg-listener` that received the request.
+By default, each client will forward the request to the `CF-ORIGIN-IP` (`1.1.1.1`).
+While this may work, it is more likely you will want the request to be processed by the web server on the same server as the `rg-listener` that received the request.

 <div class="large-img">